AdaCore/training_material/courses/rust_essentials/100_generics/04_generic_traits_and_constants.rst

 .. code:: rust

-	// T is the "Target" type we want to turn into trait Transform<T> {
+	// 'T' is the "Target" type we want to turn into trait Transform<T> {
 	  fn convert(&self) -> T;
 	}